 Recently, one of our clients had the person in charge of content creation leave the company with very little notice.
 When that employee left, it caused a lot of hassle!
 Tasks had to be reassigned and shared among other employees.
 Everyone had to take on an extra load.
 They had to decipher that employee's organization methods, there were setbacks on deadlines, and it messed with the overall company dynamic.
-Having someone already training, ready to step in if needed, as a backup who was familiar with the process and ready to step in could have saved a lot of time, money, and stress.
+Having someone already training and ready to step in if needed as a backup who was familiar with the process could have saved a lot of time, money, and stress.

-This is just one example that proves the need for succession planning and validates what we’ve been hearing from many other companies who’ve had similar experiences.
+These are just a few examples that prove the need for succession planning and validates what we’ve been hearing from many other companies who’ve had similar experiences.
 A proper succession plan allows the company or team to be prepared so that the loss of key employees do not hurt the company.
 You will avoid confusion and save on the cost and difficulty from recruiting outside.

 Succession planning benefits to employees.